 Clay Artist & Painter

-Jeanette also comes from a background of dairy farming and serving on various local boards and groups.
-Jeanette has a natural creative curiosity that pushes her to constantly try new mediums.
+Jeanette also comes from a background in dairy farming and serving on various local boards and groups.
+In addition, Jeanette has a natural creative curiosity that pushes her to try new mediums constantly.
 Currently, she is exploring alcohol ink painting.

-How Art, Kayaking and a Farm Market Saved Port Austin – Drive from any point south of the Thumb north toward Port Austin Michigan to its tip and you will encounter small towns and villages hanging on by a thread.
-Vacant storefronts, abandoned shops, and remnants of roadside stands abound in the formerly robust four corner rural villages that were common in Michigan at the turn of the last century.
+How Art, Kayaking and a Farm Market Saved Port Austin – Drive from any point south of the Thumb north toward Port Austin, Michigan to its tip, and you will encounter small towns and villages hanging on by a thread.
+Vacant storefronts, abandoned shops, and remnants of roadside stands abound in the formerly robust four corner rural villages common in Michigan at the turn of the last century.

 Port Austin’s Unique Butterfly House and Gardens – The Butterfly House and Gardens give you a chance to see various Michigan species of butterflies up close and personal.
-The 30×50 netted house and surrounding gardens are beautifully landscaped and many of the plants are identified.
+The 30×50 netted house and surrounding gardens are beautifully landscaped, and many of the plants are identified.
 The butterflies are grown and collected in the late spring and raised for the summer season.
-They are set free to migrate south as the season changes to fall.
+Then, they are set free to migrate south as the season changes to fall.